kayahr/wastelib/doc/formats/map.md

 Each referenced group can contain up to 4 strings.

-## Tile Map Section
+## Decoded Tile Map

-The tile map is stored outside the pre-tile data region.
+The tile map is stored in the tile-map section, outside the map-data body.

 Its layout is: